 When do you pay a loan origination fee?

-In many cases, the loan origination fee will be subtracted from the total value of the loan.
-If you take out a $20,000 loan and the fee is $1000, you’ll actually receive $19,000 but pay back the full $20,000 (plus interest) over the loan’s lifetime.
+In many cases, you won’t pay a loan origination fee up front.
+Instead, the loan origination fee will be subtracted from the total value of the loan and repaid over the term of the loan.
+For instance, if you take out a $20,000 loan and the fee is $1,000, you’ll actually receive $19,000.
+In that case, you’d still need to pay back the full $20,000 (plus interest) over the loan’s lifetime.

 How do you pay a loan origination fee?